Ragura/dinkcreference/docs/functions/external.md

 </VersionInfo>

-::: warning Common error
+::: warning Common bugs and things to note
+- Custom procedures called externally will run on thier own script number.
+Called procedures will not have access to previously declared local variables.

 - Calling a procedure with `external()` will cause the calling script to continue past `}` and into code afterwards.

-- Calling a procedure via external immediately on a new screen, either in the main procedure of a script attached to the screen, or the main procedure in a sprites script, will cause the summoned procedure to terminate when it reaches any `wait` or command similar to wait.
-This can be fixed by making sure you do a `wait(0)` before calling a procedure via external.
+- Calling a procedure with `external()` when a screen is first loaded(immediately, before any waits) , will cause the called procedure to stop executing when it reaches any `wait` or command similar to wait, and further to this; if the summoned script contains a `main()` procedure, that will then execute when the called procedure stops.
+This can be avoided by making sure you have a `wait(0)` BEFORE calling an external procedure immediately on a new screen.
 :::